Find Trade Colleges

 41% Freshmen Loans

 The total student population at Columbia Southern University is 18,533, of which 13,254 students are undergraduates and of those, 6,866 are full-time.
-The average graduation time for an undergraduate student at Columbia Southern University is 4.4 years.
+The school has a student-to-faculty ratio of 31 to 1.

-Approximately 41% of the students who attend this school take out loans.
+41% of Columbia Southern University students take out loans to afford college costs.
 The average amount of student loans is $5,701 a year.
-The school reports a student loan default rate of 2.1% which is much lower than the average rate of 10.8%!
+The student loan default rate of 2.1% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private